quex-tech/developer-docs/consumer/getting_started.md

     function processResponse(uint256 receivedRequestId, DataItem memory response, IdType idType) external {
         // Verify that the sender is indeed Quex require(msg.sender == QUEX_CORE, "Only Quex Proxy can push data");
-        // Veify that the request was initiated on-chain, rather than off-chain require(idType == IdType.RequestId, "Return type mismatch");
+        // Verify that the request was initiated on-chain, rather than off-chain require(idType == IdType.RequestId, "Return type mismatch");
         // Verify that the response corresponds to our request require(receivedRequestId == requestId, "Unknown request ID");